CSCE313-SU23-Kebo/exam-2-2a/README.md

 ### Section 2
 Your goal is to parallelize the code given (comment it out when you finish).
 Reference the `pi_sum_thread` and compare it to the serial code.
 We deliberately added a `sleep(1)` in both the serial code and the function to simulate a long-running function.
 Your goal is to make the output time of this section to be about 1 second, like the sample output.

 Hint: You do not need to understand the algorithm.
 Think about parallelizing a loop.
 The `pi_sum_thread` is not thread-safe, so make sure to add the appropriate synchronization code to make it thread-safe.
-This also means that the shared variable(s) must be passed by reference and not by value.
+This also means that the shared variable(s) must be passed by reference, not by value.

 ## Sample output
 For two threads, this is a sample output (Ignore the first two lines):